24 May 2018

 Even so, industry’s embrace of practices to extract value from waste is still evolving, as food manufacturers balance adopting new solutions, that are not necessarily costlier than waste management practices followed today, into their already complex businesses.

 Diverting edible or salvageable food to food banks and food rescue programmes should be at the top of every food manufacturer’s list.
 When that isn’t possible, food waste can be converted to animal feed.
-More recently, composting, vermiculture (worm farming) and energy recovery have found favour with companies looking to unlock further value from their waste.
+More recently, composting and vermiculture (worm farming) have found favour with companies looking to unlock further value from their waste.

 So what’s the catch?
 Like food manufacturing itself, waste recovery and reuse is a complex business blending science, technology, logistical support and a network of industry relationships.